raymanitis/minimal-hud/README.md

 # Minimal-HUD (Redesigned)

-This project is a redesigned version of **[minimal-hud](https://github.com/ThatMadCap/minimal-hud)** by [ThatMadCap](https://github.com/ThatMadCap).
+This project is a redesigned version of **[minimal-hud](https://github.com/ThatMadCap/minimal-hud)** by [ThatMadCap](https://github.com/ThatMadCap), which itself is based on the original React HUD by [vipexv](https://github.com/vipexv).
-All credit for the original concept and base work goes to them.
+All credit for the original work and inspiration goes to them.

-I’ve reworked the HUD to fit my own style and preferences, with a focus on a cleaner presentation and easy customization.
-This release is my personal redesign while remaining respectful to the original project.
+I took ThatMadCap’s version and reworked it to match my own style and preferences, focusing on a cleaner presentation and easier customization.
+This release is my personal redesign, built with respect for both original authors.

 ---